Michel Kreek

 Michel Kreek (born 16 January 1971) is a Dutch former professional footballer who played as a defender.
 He made one international appearance for the Netherlands national team: on 22 February 1995, in a 1–0 friendly loss against Portugal.

 He was part of Frank de Boer's backroom staff at Inter Milan.
+He currently serves as the loan coach for Ajax, responsible for monitoring and accompanying players serving loan spells with other clubs.

 Coaching career

-After retiring, Kreek immediately began his coaching career at Ajax' academy.
+After retiring, Kreek immediately began his coaching career at Ajax's academy.
 He worked in several positions at Ajax' academy until his departure in the summer 2013, where he joined Almere City as U19 manager.
 Beside that, he would also be the head responsible of Almere's academy.
 In the 2015-16 season, Kreek also functioned as assistant coach for the Dutch U-19 national team.

 In August 2016, Kreek was appointed assistant coach to Frank de Boer at Italian club Inter Milan.
-However, de Boer and his staff, including Kreek, was fired in the beginning of November 2016.
+However, de Boer and his staff, including Kreek, were fired in the beginning of November 2016.